Table of Contents

 Gypsum plaster was used as an internal plaster in the Giza Pyramid.
-This provides strong evidence about the performance and durability of the gypsum plaster.
+This provides strong evidence of the performance and durability of the gypsum plaster.

 4. Precautions for Storing Gypsum

-Gypsum has a self-life of 3-4 months from the date of manufacture.
-But self-life can be increased further for additional 6 months if stored properly with great care.
+Gypsum has its own life of 3-4 months from the date of manufacture.
+But the life of gypsum can be increased further for additional 6 months if stored properly with great care.

 5. Thickness of Gypsum plaster

-Even experts recommend applying gypsum plaster with a minimum thickness of 6 mm to avoid cracks and peels-off problems.
+Even experts recommend applying gypsum plaster with a minimum thickness of 6 mm to avoid cracks and peel-off problems.

-Thus, gypsum plaster should be applied in the thickness of 6-20 mm.
+Thus, gypsum plaster should be applied to a thickness of 6-20 mm.

-For undercoat, the thickness of gypsum plaster is:
+For the undercoat, the thickness of gypsum plaster is: